sejalllkhanna/sejalllkhanna/README.md

 ### 🚀 About Me

--   💻 I'm a seasoned **iOS Software Engineer** with experience across the entire mobile development lifecycle.
--   🔭 I'm currently building impactful features at **Trek Bicycle**, focusing on the Trek Ride Club app.
+-   💻 I'm a **Senior Developer Advocate (APAC)** at **MongoDB**, working at the intersection of developer experience, AI, and production-grade engineering.
+-   📱 Previously an **iOS Software Engineer**, having shipped and scaled consumer apps with millions of downloads at Trek Bicycle, Swiggy, and Get My Parking.
--   🌱 I'm continuously learning and exploring new challenges in **mobile development and product management**.
+-   🌱 I'm continuously exploring **AI agent workflows, RAG architectures, and on-device ML**.
+-   🛠️ Building **inCTRL**, a self-initiated iOS habit-accountability app, in my own time.
 -   📫 You can reach me at **sejal167kh@gmail.com**.
 -   📄 View my detailed experience on my [resume](https://drive.google.com/file/d/1PZGU_RzcKSCIm94XViXkwg5-NYf-YP4j/view?usp=sharing).